-Hutchinson Police: 50% decline in crime since 2018 crime reduction strategy
+Hutchinson police: 50% decline in crime since 2018 crime reduction strategy

 “Every officer then is responsible for their own specific community initiative that also helps drive that crime down,” said Hooper.

-Long-time Hutch resident, Cynthia Flores says living in the area she has seen her fair share of crime.
-But since Hooper stepped in as Chief, she has seen a significant decrease.
+Long-time Hutchinson resident Cynthia Flores says living in the area she has seen her fair share of crime.
+But since Hooper stepped in as chief, she has seen a significant decrease.

 “I mean they are making Hutch a better place to live, you know, we as community members, I mean, it feels great to live in a safer community,” said Flores.